 The work of Vatican I was not completed as it was interrupted by the French defeat in the Franco-Prussian_War in 1870.
 The French troops garrisoned in Rome were withdrawn as a result.
 Rome and the Papal States were then quickly captured and annexed to the Italian state.
 Vatican I was suspended and with the loss of Rome and the Papal States, papal authority in temporal affairs was finished.
 Pius IX was facing the prospect of exile once more, but retreated to the Vatican, becoming the prisoner of the Vatican.
 Rather than banish Pius IX, sending him into exile, the Italian government extended him an olive branch in passing the Law of Guarantees which made the Pope a subject of the Kingdom of Italy while guaranteeing him certain honours not unlike to those given to the sovereign and the right to send and receive ambassadors.
 He refused the offer as this emant the Italian government would rule over Church affairs and a standoff ensued between the papacy and the Italian government until in 1929 when Pope Pius XI signed the Lateran Treaty with the Italian government which created Vatican City and guaranteed full and independent sovereignty to the Holy See.
 The Lateran Treaty also stipulated that Roman Catholicism remained the state religion in Italy.
 This stipulation was repealed in 1984 (Italy became a republic in 1947), clearly stating “the principle of the Catholic religion as the sole religion of the Italian State, originally referred to by the Lateran Pacts, shall be considered to be no longer in force.” (cited in the American Society of International Law)

-As there are Catholic populations well beyond the borders of Italy, the Lateran Treaty signed by Pope Pius XI and the Italian government in 1929 was well received across the world.
+As there are Catholic populations well beyond the borders of Italy, the Lateran Treaty signed by Pope Pius XI and the Italian government in 1929 was well-received across the world.
 Religious liberty, pluralism and separation of religion and state are among the core values intrinsic to the Western world.
 This applies to jurisdictions such as the United Kingdom which has Christianity as the state religion.
-In the United Kingdom the Church of England is the state church.
+In the United Kingdom, the Church of England is the state church.
 The fact remains, however, that the law, Human Rights Act 1998 and the Equality Act 2010, guarantees religious liberty and separation of religion and state.
-While religious institutions no longer have authority over temporal affairs in the Western world, religion, Christianity in particular, continues to have a place at the table in in discussion of moral and political issues of the day.
-This very often gives rise to spirited debate between people of various faiths and those of no faith, but this is part and parcel of societies that embrace liberal democracy and pluralism.
-This distinction between religion and state was brought about through a long and drawn out process which included open warfare, but at the end of the day the preservation of our religious heritage among the liberties we enjoy in the present and as we look to the future is a good thing.
+While religious institutions no longer have authority over temporal affairs in the Western world, religion, Christianity in particular, continues to have a place at the table in the discussion of moral and political issues of the day.
+This very often gives rise to a spirited debate between people of various faiths and those of no faith, but this is part and parcel of societies that embrace liberal democracy and pluralism.
+This distinction between religion and state was brought about through a long and drawn-out process which included open warfare, but at the end of the day the preservation of our religious heritage among the liberties we enjoy in the present and as we look to the future is a good thing.

 Posted by Geoffrey